kubiak-calpoly/csc-437-examples/packages/mustang/docs/routing.md

 while passing the current requested URL in the `?next=` query parameter.
 When properly configured, this allows the user to return to the requested page directly after logging in.

+## `History.Provider`

+Another custom element
+provides the page history, which is a stack of previously visited URLs.
+Mustang provides the class `History.Provider` for this purpose, and it is usually bound to the tag name `mu-history`.

+The `provides=` attribute on `mu-history` allows you to assign a name to the context, so that observing elements can discover it.

+In addition to making the history available throughout the app (including `mu-switch`), `mu-history` also catches any link navigation that should be handled within the single-page app and prevents page reload in those cases.

+External links (links to different _origins_, or servers) are not prevented, since they cannot be routed client-side.
+There may be additional links which, though hosted on the same server, are not handled by `mu-switch`.
+A common example is the login page.

+The `mu-history` element takes an additional attribute, `root=`, which, if set, is the path under which all of the routes in `mu-switch` lie.
+If `root` is set, then any links to URLs that are on the same server, but do not begin with the `root` path are allowed to proceed and cause a reload of the page.